qvieth/myarchive/index.md

 practice asking better question, ask question iteratively sometimes, just reformulating the problem leads to better solution

-think programming as all around variable variable is value, function, object... output(goal) of a program is to transform variable => variable think of a program as a black box that tranform a variable => a variable
+think programming as all around variable => also consider which paradigm variable is value, function, object... output(goal) of a program is to transform variable => variable think of a program as a black box that tranform a variable => a variable